How Does Cloud Computing Work?

 Cloud Computing Security

 There are a few concerns with cloud computing security, but you can take steps to avoid issues.
-Cybercrime costs businesses $5.2 trillion over five years.
+Cybercrime costs businesses $11.5 trillion this year.
 Nearly half of those attacks hit small business owners.
 One of the biggest problems is compromised passwords.

 You give employees access to the system.
 They have a password.
 One employee works remotely and decides to spend the day at the local coffee shop.
 Unfortunately, someone looks over his shoulder and gets his login information.
 He may also forget to make his computer undiscoverable, and a hacker could be on the same Wi-Fi and get his information that way.